vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Experiments

 \subsubsection{Experimental Setup}

-\paragraph{Datasets} In our experimentation, as aforementioned, we utilized two publicly accessible datasets: the Calgary-Campinas (CC) brain dataset released as part of the Multi-Coil MRI Reconstruction (MCMRI) Challenge \cite{Beauferris2022} and the fastMRI T2 prostate dataset \cite{tibrewala2023fastmri}.
-Both datasets consist of fully-sampled, 2D axial, multi-coil k-space measurements.
-The CC dataset encompasses 67 T1-weighted acquisitions, which we divided into training (40 volumes, 7332 2D slices), validation (10 volumes, 1560 2D slices), and test (10 volumes, 1560 2D slices) subsets.
-The fastMRI T2 prostate dataset comprises data from 312 subjects, partitioned into training (218 volumes, 6602 2D slices), validation (48 volumes, 1462 2D slices), and test (46 volumes, 1399 2D slices) sets.
+\paragraph{Datasets} In the context of accelerated static MRI reconstruction we utilized two publicly accessible datasets: the Calgary-Campinas (CC) brain dataset released as part of the Multi-Coil MRI Reconstruction (MCMRI) Challenge \cite{Beauferris2022} and the fastMRI T2 prostate dataset \cite{tibrewala2023fastmri}.
+Both datasets consist of 2D axial, multi-coil k-space measurements.
+The CC dataset encompasses 67 T1-weighted fully-sampled acquisitions, which we divided into training (40 volumes, 7332 2D slices), validation (10 volumes, 1560 2D slices), and test (10 volumes, 1560 2D slices) subsets.
+The fastMRI T2 prostate dataset comprises fully-sampled data acquired from three averages with GRAPPA factor of 2, from 312 subjects, partitioned into training (218 volumes, 6602 2D slices), validation (48 volumes, 1462 2D slices), and test (46 volumes, 1399 2D slices) sets.

 \paragraph{Undersampling} In order to comprehensively assess our model's capabilities, we incorporated the use of distinct undersampling patterns in our experiments.